BMW M2: BMW M2 CS

-The M Performance Brakes option rotors and calipers from the M2 Competition are carried over as standard, but ceramic brakes are available as an option.
+The M Performance Brakes option rotors and calipers from the M2 Competition are carried over as standard, but carbon-ceramic brakes are available as an option.
 An adaptive M suspension is standard along with an electronic locking differential.
 The wheel hubs and control arms are made from forged aluminium, with a carbon-fibre transmission tunnel as an additional weight-saving measure.
 The hood, roof and various aerodynamic parts are made of a carbon-fibre composite.
-The active exhaust system is new as well, and unique wheel designs in high-gloss Jet black or matte gold finishes differentiate it from other M2 models; Michelin Cup 2 tires are also available.
+The active exhaust system is new as well, and unique wheel designs in high-gloss jet black or matte gold finishes differentiate it from other M2 models; Michelin Cup 2 tires are also available.

 Inside, the centre console is also carbon-fibre, with Alcantara trim and an embroidered red "CS" badge; the seats are leather and Alcantara with red contrast stitching and are complemented by contrast-stitched Alcantara on the steering wheel.
-The central armrest and rear AC vents, which are standard on the M2 and M2 Competition, have been removed for some little weight reduction.
+The central armrest and rear air vents, which are standard on the M2 and M2 Competition, have been removed for weight reduction.

-The M2 CS has been widely acclaimed in car reviews, winning the coveted Evo Car of the Year 2020 awards beating out several supercars from McLaren and Porsche.

-Motor Trend's Jonny Lieberman called it the best BMW M car in 12 years.